elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- On a branch of blooming waves, a line of white herons
+- On a branch of waves blossomed a line of white herons
 - ...

 - {:.sp} The Woman Reciter.